aio-libs/aiohttp/docs/web_reference.rst

          The headers are written immediately after these callbacks are run.
          Therefore, if you modify the content of the response, you may need to adjust the `Content-Length` header or similar to match.
-Aiohttp will not make any updates to the headers at this point.
+Aiohttp will not make any updates to the headers from this point.

    .. attribute:: on_startup